Baryon number fluctuations in the QCD phase diagram from Dyson-Schwinger equations: Introduction

 Theoretically it is by no means clear that such a critical endpoint exists.
 At zero chemical potential, there is firm evidence from lattice QCD for an analytic crossover from a low-temperature phase characterized by chiral symmetry breaking to a high-temperature (partially) chirally restored phase \cite{Aoki:2006we,Aoki:2009sc,Borsanyi:2010bp,Bazavov:2011nk,Bhattacharya:2014ara,Bazavov:2014pvz}.
 The corresponding pseudocritical temperature has been localized at $\Tc \approx \SI{156}{\mega\eV}$ within a definition-dependent range of several MeV \cite{Borsanyi:2010bp,Bazavov:2011nk,Bellwied:2015rza,Bazavov:2018mes}.
 However, the situation is much less clear at (real) chemical potential, where lattice calculations are hampered by the notorious fermion sign problem.
 Model calculations suggest that the continuous crossover becomes steeper with increasing chemical potential and finally merges into a second-order CEP followed by a region of a first-order phase transition at large chemical potential \cite{Asakawa:1989bq,Stephanov:1998dy,Stephanov:1999zu, Fukushima:2003fw,Megias:2004hj,Ratti:2005jh,Schaefer:2007pw,Skokov:2010sf,Skokov:2010wb,Herbst:2010rf}; see, e.g., Refs.~\cite{Drews:2016wpi,Fukushima:2017csk} for review articles.
 This notion is supported by results from Dyson-Schwinger equations \cite{Qin:2010nq,Fischer:2012vc,Fischer:2014ata,Eichmann:2015kfa,Gao:2016qkh}, see Ref.~\cite{Fischer:2018sdj} for a recent review.

 In order to put these theoretical ideas to the test in experiments, observables have been identified that are capable to deliver signals of the CEP.
-Provided the freeze-out in heavy-ion collisions is sufficiently close to the phase boundary, fluctuations of conserved charges (baryon number, strangeness and electric charge) are expected to provide this information \cite{Stephanov:1998dy,Stephanov:1999zu,Jeon:1999gr,Jeon:2000wg,Asakawa:2000wh,Koch:2005vg,Ejiri:2005wq}.
+Provided the freeze-out in heavy-ion collisions is sufficiently close to the phase boundary, fluctuations of conserved charges (baryon number, strangeness, and electric charge) are expected to provide this information \cite{Stephanov:1998dy,Stephanov:1999zu,Jeon:1999gr,Jeon:2000wg,Asakawa:2000wh,Koch:2005vg,Ejiri:2005wq}.
 Various ratios of cumulants of these conserved quantities can be extracted from experiment in event-by-event analyses and compared to corresponding ratios of fluctuations that can be determined in theoretical calculations, see, e.g., Refs.~\cite{Luo:2017faz,Bzdak:2019pkr} for reviews.
 Lattice-QCD results for fluctuations and correlations at zero \cite{Cheng:2008zh,Borsanyi:2011sw,Bazavov:2012jq,Borsanyi:2013hza,Bellwied:2015lba} and small chemical potential \cite{Bazavov:2017tot,Borsanyi:2018grb} are available, but need to be extended toward higher chemical potential.

-In hadron resonance gas (HRG) approaches and refined effective models, such as the Polyakov-loop enhanced Nambu--Jona-Lasinio model and the Polyakov-loop quark-meson model (PQM), a wealth of interesting results on fluctuations have been obtained already, see, e.g., Refs.~\cite{Skokov:2010wb,Skokov:2010uh,Karsch:2010hm,Schaefer:2011ex,Morita:2014fda,Morita:2014nra, Fu:2015naa,Fu:2015amv,Fu:2016tey,Shao:2017yzv,Fu:2018swz,Szymanski:2019yho,Yin:2019ebz} and references therein.
+In hadron resonance gas (HRG) approaches and refined effective models, such as the Polyakov-loop enhanced Nambu-Jona-Lasinio model and the Polyakov-loop quark-meson model (PQM), a wealth of interesting results on fluctuations have been obtained already, see, e.g., Refs.~\cite{Skokov:2010wb,Skokov:2010uh,Karsch:2010hm,Schaefer:2011ex,Morita:2014fda,Morita:2014nra, Fu:2015naa,Fu:2015amv,Fu:2016tey,Shao:2017yzv,Fu:2018swz,Szymanski:2019yho,Yin:2019ebz} and references therein.
 Concerning the Yang-Mills sector, these models rely on the Polyakov loop potential that couples aspects of confinement to the chiral dynamics, however without backcoupling.
-Thus, gluons are no active degrees of freedom and their reaction to the medium can neither be studied nor directly taken into account.
+Thus, gluons are no active degrees of freedom (d.o.f.) and their reaction to the medium can neither be studied nor directly taken into account.